 He was in class when the phone rang Wednesday with a question about his cell phone repair business.
 “My teachers are sort of used to me answering the phone,” Strange said.
 Strange dove into the tech world when putting together a custom gaming computer as an eighth-grader.
 By the time he was a freshman at Robert E. Lee High School, he was repairing phones for classmates, teachers, family, and friends.

 The word got out, and before long people from all over the city were contacting him.
-He launched a business at 15 and set up the online presence.
+He launched a business at 15 and set up an online presence.

 At 16, he hired his uncle.